Xornyv3/Automated-diagnosis-of-arrhythmia-CNN-LSTM/README.md

-﻿# Automated diagnosis of arrhythmia
+﻿# Automated diagnosis of arrhythmia using CNN and LSTM

 Automatic diagnosis of arrhythmia using a hybrid Convolutional Neural Network (CNN) + Long Short-Term Memory (LSTM) model that supports variable-length heartbeat segments.